 The Company's executive officers and executive and senior vice presidents are required to own shares of the Company's common stock valued at the minimum of a specified multiple of their base salary within five years of first assuming their respective positions.
-For purposes of the guidelines, common stock ownership includes shares owned by the officer directly, shares held by the officer in the Company's Profit Sharing and Savings Plan and the officer's vested stock options granted under the Company's incentive plans.
+For purposes of the guidelines, common stock ownership includes shares owned by the officer directly, shares held by the officer in the Company's Employee Stock Purchase Plan, shares held by the officer in the Company's Profit Sharing and Savings Plan and the tax affected intrinsic value of the officer's vested stock options granted under the Company's incentive plans.
 Individuals who do not achieve the required level of ownership within the prescribed period of time may, at the discretion of the Compensation Committee, be required to hold 50% of net after-tax shares issued upon the exercise of any of their stock options and may not be allowed to sell any other shares of the Company that they may own.
 The stock ownership requirement does not apply after the executive officer or executive or senior vice president reaches age 62.
-The Compensation Committee may waive these guidelines at its discretion.
-As of December 31, 2017, the total stockholdings of each of the Company's executive officers and executive and senior vice presidents, who had been in their positions for at least five years, satisfied the stock ownership requirement applicable to each of them.
+The Compensation Committee may waive these guidelines at its discretion; however, it has never done so.
+As of December 31, 2018, the total stockholdings of each of the Company's executive officers and executive and senior vice presidents, who had been in their positions for at least five years, satisfied the stock ownership requirement applicable to each of them.

-The following table identifies the executive officers' and executive and senior vice presidents' ownership requirement as of December 31, 2017:
+The following table identifies the executive officers' and executive and senior vice presidents' ownership requirement as of December 31, 2018:

 Position Minimum Ownership Requirement Multiple of Salary

 Chief Executive Officer 5x

-Co-Presidents 3x
+Chief Operating Officer 3x

 Chief Financial Officer 3x

 Executive Vice Presidents 3x

 Senior Vice Presidents 2x